Introduction: DIY Magic Mirror and Photobooth - Arduino Powered

 Step 1: Arduino and Adobe Flash

-The basic concept is the Magic Mirror plays pre-recorded videos (Adobe Flash format) based on input from various sensors (proximity, touch, switches).
+The basic concept is the Magic Mirror plays pre-recorded and dynamic text to speech videos (Adobe Flash format) based on input from various sensors (proximity, touch, switches).
 I chose Flash because there is an open source Flash library available called AS3Glue that talks to the Arduino.

-On the Arduino, you have to load a program called Firmata which let's you control the Arduino from Adobe Flash (specifically Action Script 3.0).
-There are multiple versions of Firmata out there so be sure to use the one that comes with the Magic Mirror software download.
+On the Arduino, you have to load a program called "Standard Firmata" which let's you control the Arduino from Adobe Flash (specifically Action Script 3.0).
+This guide steps you through how to load the "Standard Firmata" sketch on your Arduino Uno.
 You also have to run a serial server (included in the software download) which acts as a middleman converting serial data received from the Arduino to a TCP/IP port that Flash can access.

 Step 2: Connecting the Sensors